Pawn (chess): History

 The most famous example of this is found in the second book ever printed in the English language, The Game and Playe of the Chesse.
-Purportedly, this book, printed by William Caxton, was viewed to be as much a political commentary on society as a chess book.
+This book, printed by William Caxton, was viewed to be as much a political commentary on society as a chess book.

 The ability to move two spaces and the related ability to capture en passant were introduced in 15th-century Europe; the en passant capture spread to various regions throughout its history.
 The en passant capture intends to prevent a pawn on its initial square from safely bypassing a square controlled by an enemy pawn.
 The rule for promotion has changed throughout its history.